 Tax Returns and Depreciation

 Just like with other forms of real estate ownership, depreciation is something that can be claimed against income on a tax return.
-This can be highly valuable if you have significant depreciation.
+Sheltering income is another benefit to investing in real estate over other investment options.

 Limited Fees and Expenses